Hegis Code - 5210, CIP Code - 51.0803

 In addition to college health requirements, all occupational therapy students, full-time and part-time, must meet the health requirements of the Occupational Therapy Assistant program.

-The Occupational Therapy Assistant curriculum is a DAY program which begins in FALL only.
+The Occupational Therapy Assistant curriculum is a DAY program which begins in FALL semester only.
 The program is competitive.
 Applications for admission must be received by January 15.
 Contact the Grant Campus Admissions Office for more information.

 |FIRST SEMESTER: 17 credits||Credits|